ghyde/quotes/_posts/2013-10-05-machines-and-people.md

 ---
 {% include JB/setup %}

-"Machines should work.
-People should think."
+Machines should work.
+People should think.